 Companies are a popular business structure as they generally result in less tax being paid overall.
-However the changes to tax rates on dividends and the proposal to reduce the Dividend Allowance from April 2018 reduce the savings that are available by incorporating and trading as a limited company.
+However the tax rates on dividends (7.5%, 32.5% and 38.1% depending on whether you are a basic, higher rate or additional rate taxpayer) and the reduction in the Dividend Allowance from April 2018 reduce the tax savings available by incorporating and trading as a limited company.